Torbjørn Andre Røed

 Torbjørn "Toby" Andre Røed (born 8 March 1997) is a Norwegian professional road and gravel cyclist.

 Røed began cycling in Norway, competing in cyclo-cross, road racing and mountain biking.
 He moved to the United States in 2018, where he attended Colorado Mesa University.
-He started racing grave in 2023.
+He started racing gravel in 2023.
 That season, he won the Big Sugar Gravel race, followed by Mid South in 2024.